 - These are just ideas.
 You can easily come up with other scenarios that you think might bring you better ROI.

-Note that you can join several conditions using the campaign wizard:
+Note that you can join several conditions using the campaign manager:

 Over the course of the last few articles, we’ve built a fairly extensive setup for launching and monitoring advanced coupon campaigns.
 But we won’t stop there; what would say if I told you that you can limit your campaigns to specific products?
 Sounds interesting?
 Watch out for the next post.